 Hands-on Experience with Virtual Reality Technology!

-We will be taking real-time digital collaboration to the next level by introducing fully immersive virtual reality technology as part of the DELP!
-You will be provided with a Quest virtual reality headset to use for certain activities during the week to supplement our standard suite of digital collaboration tools.
+A unique feature of DELP is our fully immersive virtual reality to introduce participants to the exciting world of digital collaboration.
+You will be provided with a Meta Quest virtual reality headset to supplement our standard suite of digital collaboration tools.

 Read Program Director Ryan Androsoff’s blog post on “Taking Digital Leadership into the Metaverse”.